Best Zero Waste Products for Beginners

-Replacing single-use plastics with zero waste alternatives has several advantages.
+Replacing single-use plastics with zero waste alternatives has two important advantages.
 First, you’re eliminating unnecessary waste from ending up in the landfill.
 Second, you’re buying one product and then using it again and again, which helps you save money.

 Now I have reusable beeswax food wrap that lasts up to a year, and I never have to waste money buying plastic food wrap again!
 If you’re not familiar with this zero waste product, this post answers all of your questions about reusable food wrap.

 If you like to DIY, you can even make your own homemade beeswax food wrap.

 Many cities have started banning plastic shopping bags because of the harm they cause the environment.
 If you live in one of those cities, you might have already made the switch to reusable shopping bags.

 If not, now is the perfect time to do it.
 These reusable shopping bags come in lovely prints, fold up into the attached pouch for easy storage, and you can wash them, which is ideal if you have some food spill or leak on the way home from the grocery store.

 I’m always afraid I’ll forget my shopping bags, so I leave them out on a chair at our dining table so I always see them.
 At this point, it has become a habit for me to grab them before I go to the store.
 You can also leave them in your car in case you have to make an unexpected trip to the store when you’re out.